-Your next best step is to break self-care down.
-Wrapping yourself in a soft blanket to scheduling your annual doctors’ appointments to receiving a facial and massage provide a wide range of activities that constitute of self-care.
+Wrapping yourself in a soft blanket to scheduling your annual doctors’ appointments to receiving a facial and massage provide a wide range of activities that constitute self-care.
 It’s an overwhelming list that makes you feel selfish or overloaded from the pressure to take better care of yourself.

 To help make things a little easier, think about what feels reasonable given your season of life and available energy.
+Self-care doesn’t have to be time-consuming or expensive.
 When you think about how you want to feel and factor in your season of life, you’ll find your self-care sweet spot.

 Once you have an idea of what is reasonable for you, use the following three strategies to regain your motivation to act in your self-care sweet spot.